by Dr. Lawrence Wilson

 1. Soil depletion has reduced the nutrient content of our food supply.
 In most areas of the world, the land has been over-farmed and over-grazed.
 In most of the world, manures and other mineral-rich products are not put back enough on the land.
 This has depleted the soil quality.
 In many other areas, the soil is just of low quality and is difficult to improve.
 This produces food that is low in many minerals, in particular, but also low in vitamins, and hundreds of other nutrients found in food.

-food per acre, but the crops all have a much lower nutrient content than those
+acre, but the crops all have a much lower nutrient content than those grown 100

 For example, at least ten times as much rice or wheat are grown on the same land as was grown there 100 years ago.
 But the land is not stocked with ten times the minerals, vitamins and other nutrients.
 As a result, in part, today's wheat contains about 6% protein whereas 100 years ago it contained 12-14%.
 Trace mineral levels are similarly much lower due to high-yield farming methods.